scitara-cto/dynamic-mcp-server/docs/user-management.md

   roles?: string[]; // e.g., ["admin", "power-user", "user"]
-  sharedTools: SharedTool[]; // Tools shared with the user, with metadata hiddenTools?: string[]; // Tools the user has chosen to hide from their session (personalization only) }
+  sharedTools: SharedTool[]; // Tools shared with the user, with metadata hiddenTools?: string[]; // Tools the user has chosen to hide from their session (personalization only)
+  apiKey: string; // Unique API key for authentication }
 ```

+> **Note:** Each user is assigned a unique `apiKey` for authentication.
+This key must be provided as a query parameter when connecting to the server.

 ## Tool Access Model